zifgu/cpsc210-project/README.md

 + As a user, I want to be able to save courses, sections, and times to a file (I will not be able to save schedules)
 + As a user, I want to be able to load my previous course list from a file when I open the application
 + As a user, I want to be prompted to save my data before quitting

+## Phase 4: Task 2
+The CourseList class has a robust design, since each method specifies a behaviour for all possible inputs.
+In particular, the allValidSchedules method used to require that the size of the schedule is positive.
+I have redesigned this method so that it throws a ScheduleSizeException when the given schedule size is unfit for calculating schedules, which includes 3 cases:
++ It is negative or zero
++ It exceeds the number of courses available to fill the schedule
++ It is smaller than the number of required courses, meaning you can never include every required course